ddrieck/golden-hour/README.md

 - depending on how you installed `golden-hour`, you will need to make sure that it's on your `PATH`.
 This may mean adding something like `PATH=~/.local/bin:/usr/local/bin:$PATH` to your crontab and your `~/.bash_profile`, or activating a virtualenv.
 - `cron` runs in a different environment from your normal shell.
 In my case, it did not have access to `ffmpeg`, because I had installed it to `/usr/local/bin`, but the `$PATH` only had `/bin` and `/usr/bin`.
 - Your Pi may not be configured to your local timezone.
 Run `date` to see what time it is for your Pi, and set the cron job to run at an appropriate translated time.
 I set mine to run at 2300, which is 3pm local time.
+- If using virtual environments the file output might end up in your /venv/ folder directory, making it hard to track.
+This was solved by hardcoding the output directory to the user home directory (sorry, still lazy), but can be modified to use relative path if forking the code.